act-rules/act-rules.github.io/_rules/table-header-cell-has-assigned-cells-d0f69e.md

 #### Failed Example 3

-This `div` with role of `columnheader` and text equal to "Occupant" does not have an assigned cell within the same `table` element.
+This `div` with role of `columnheader` and text equal to "Occupant" does not have an assigned cell within the same element with the semantic role of `grid`.

 ```html
 <div role="grid">